team-alembic/ash_authentication/documentation/getting_started/getting_started_01_basic_setup.md

 Next, let's define our `Token` resource.
 This resource is needed if token generation is enabled for any resources in your application.
-Most of the contents are auto-generated, so we just need to provide the data layer configuration and the API to use:
+Most of the contents are auto-generated, so we just need to provide the data layer configuration and the API to use.

+You can skip this step if you don't want to use tokens, in which case remove the `tokens` DSL section in the user resource below.

 ```elixir
 # lib/my_app/accounts/token.ex